timescale/docs.timescale.com-content/using-timescaledb/compression.md

 | [12:00:02, 12:00:01]| 1 |[88.2, 88.6]|[20, 25] |[0.8, 0.85]|
 | [12:00:02, 12:00:01]| 2 |[300.5, 299.1]|[30, 40] |[0.9, 0.95]|

-The above example shows the the `device_id` column is no longer an array, instead it defines the single value associated with all of the compressed data in the row.
+The above example shows that the `device_id` column is no longer an array, instead it defines the single value associated with all of the compressed data in the row.

 Because a single value is associated with a compressed row, no decompression